tes/compoxure/README.md

 ```

 To do: build an API for the cache that enables jobs to do this without directly talking to Redis.

+## 404 Responses from Microservices

+If any of the requests to a backend service via cx-url return a 404, then compoxure itself will render a 404 back to the client.
+At TES we have nginx capture the 404 and return a static 404 page.
+Todo:  Make this behaviour configurable?

 ## Settings Time Intervals